Chemical substance

-A chemical substance is a form of matter having constant chemical composition and characteristic properties.
-Some references add that chemical substance cannot be separated into its constituent elements by physical separation methods, i.e., without breaking chemical bonds.
-Chemical substances can be simple substances (substances consisting of a single chemical element), chemical compounds, or alloys.
+A chemical substance is a unique form of matter with constant chemical composition and characteristic properties.
+Chemical substances may take the form of a single element or chemical compounds.
+If two or more chemical substances can be combined without reacting, they may form a chemical mixture.
+If a mixture is separated to isolate one chemical substance to a desired degree, the resulting substance is said to be chemically pure.

-Chemical substances are often called 'pure' to set them apart from mixtures.
-A common example of a chemical substance is pure water; it has the same properties and the same ratio of hydrogen to oxygen whether it is isolated from a river or made in a laboratory.
-Other chemical substances commonly encountered in pure form are diamond (carbon), gold, table salt (sodium chloride) and refined sugar (sucrose).
-However, in practice, no substance is entirely pure, and chemical purity is specified according to the intended use of the chemical.

-Chemical substances exist as solids, liquids, gases, or plasma, and may change between these phases of matter with changes in temperature or pressure and time.
-Chemical substances may be combined or converted to others by means of chemical reactions.
+Chemical substances can exist in several different physical states or phases (e.g. solids, liquids, gases, or plasma) without changing their chemical composition.
+Substances transition between these phases of matter in response to changes in temperature or pressure.
+Some chemical substances can be combined or converted into new substances by means of chemical reactions.
+Chemicals that do not possess this ability are said to be inert.

-Definition
+Pure water is an example of a chemical substance, with a constant composition of two hydrogen atoms bonded to a single oxygen atom (i.e. H2O).
+The atomic ratio of hydrogen to oxygen is always 2:1 in every molecule of water.
+Pure water will tend to boil near 100 C, an example of one of the characteristic properties that define it.
+Other notable chemical substances include diamond (a form of the element carbon), table salt (NaCl; an ionic compound), and refined sugar (C12H22O11; an organic compound).

+Definitions

+In addition to the generic definition offered above, there are several niche fields where the term "chemical substance" may take alternate usages that are widely accepted, some of which are outlined in the sections below.

+Inorganic chemistry

-A chemical substance may well be defined as "any material with a definite chemical composition" in an introductory general chemistry textbook.
-According to this definition a chemical substance can either be a pure chemical element or a pure chemical compound.
-But, there are exceptions to this definition; a pure substance can also be defined as a form of matter that has both definite composition and distinct properties.
-The chemical substance index published by CAS also includes several alloys of uncertain composition.
-Non-stoichiometric compounds are a special case (in inorganic chemistry) that violates the law of constant composition, and for them, it is sometimes difficult to draw the line between a mixture and a compound, as in the case of palladium hydride.
+Chemical Abstracts Service (CAS) lists several alloys of uncertain composition within their chemical substance index.
+While an alloy could be more closely defined as a mixture, referencing them in the chemical substances index allows CAS to offer specific guidance on standard naming of alloy compositions.
+Non-stoichiometric compounds are another special case from inorganic chemistry, which violate the requirement for constant composition.
+For these substances, it may be difficult to draw the line between a mixture and a compound, as in the case of palladium hydride.
 Broader definitions of chemicals or chemical substances can be found, for example: "the term 'chemical substance' means any organic or inorganic substance of a particular molecular identity, including – (i) any combination of such substances occurring in whole or in part as a result of a chemical reaction or occurring in nature".

+Geology

-In geology, substances of uniform composition are called minerals, while physical mixtures (aggregates) of several minerals (different substances) are defined as rocks.
+In the field of geology, inorganic solid substances of uniform composition are known as minerals.
+When two or more minerals are combined to form mixtures (or aggregates), they are defined as rocks.
 Many minerals, however, mutually dissolve into solid solutions, such that a single rock is a uniform substance despite being a mixture in stoichiometric terms.
 Feldspars are a common example: anorthoclase is an alkali aluminum silicate, where the alkali metal is interchangeably either sodium or potassium.